Code-Institute-Submissions/ves-weather-app/README.md

 It uses Postgresql to store data.

-**The project is split into three apps - 'Donations', 'Homepage', User Homepage'.**
+**The project is split into three apps - 'Donations', 'Homepage', 'User Homepage'.**

 ## Features